-If your technology malfunctions and you are unable to participate in iClicker polling, then approach your instructor in-person immediately after class.
+If your technology malfunctions and you are unable to participate in iClicker polling send email to your instructor explaining the problem the same day to receive participation points.
+Please include your name, the course number and section on your email.
 Failure to notify the instructor properly or in a timely manner will result in loss of participation points for that day.

-iCLICKER IN CLASSROOM: In order to gauge student comprehension, encourage participation, and track attendance we will use using iClicker Cloud.
-Each student must download the iClicker Student app (formerly iClicker Reef app) to their mobile device or laptop and sign up for at least the 6-month license.
+iCLICKER IN CLASSROOM: In order to gauge student comprehension, encourage participation, and track attendance we will use iClicker Cloud.
+Each student must download the iClicker Student app (formerly iClicker Reef app) to their mobile device or laptop and sign up for at least the 6 month license.
 Students must create an account in the application or, if they have an account already, simply sign in.
 When creating your profile, please use your name and NJIT email as it appears on the class roster.
 Instructors will be using this app to assign grades so having the correct name and email is vital to getting the points you earned!
 Once in the app, simply select the "add a class" button (top right, appears as a plus sign), search for New Jersey Institute of Technology, and select the course with the name your instructor provides.